-Get your BBQ going and get inspired by the flavours of Brazil this summer with these tasty lamb ribs.
-Typically the recipe includes cumin, hot pepper, dried oregano and turmeric, but every household has their own variation.
+Fire up your BBQ and get inspired by the flavours of Brazil this summer with these tasty and sticky lamb ribs!
+Typically, the Brazilian lamb ribs recipe includes cumin, hot pepper, dried oregano and turmeric, but every household has their own variation.
 Can you handle the spice?

 For the Spice Rub